rogerscl116/google-books-search/README.md

 Clone this repository and enter `npm install` in the terminal to install the necessary dependencies.

 ## Usage
+Enter `npm run develop` from the root directory to start the development server on `http://localhost:3000/` and use GraphQL at `http://localhost:3001/graphql`.

 ## Contributing
 Charity Rogers